 Today we are shining the spotlight on a fun Global Ocean Refuge System (GLORES) partner, Un-Cruise Adventures.
 The company offers small-ship adventure cruises to Alaska, Mexico’s Sea of Cortés, Hawaii, Central America, the Galapagos and more.
 If you want to experience nature up-close, these exciting Un-Cruise voyages are the way to go!
 Captain Dan Blanchard, … Continue reading GLORES Partner Spotlight: Un-Cruise Adventures

-Marine Conservation Institute, a leader in protecting marine biodiversity, today announced significant progress on its priority initiative, the Global Ocean Refuge System (GLORES, pronounced “glories”).
+For almost two years, Marine Conservation Institute has spoken and written extensively about the Global Ocean Refuge System (GLORES, pronounced “glories”).
+During this time, however, we have not been explicit enough about why it is so urgent.
 GLORES will catalyze strong protection for at least 20% of the ecosystems in each marine biogeographic region of the … Continue reading 10 Reasons We Urgently Need the Global Ocean Refuge System

 If you know anything about hard-core sailboat racing, you know about Gill.
 They have ultra- technical marine clothing and “foulies” (foul weather gear) that are known to keep you warm and dry even in the coldest and wettest conditions.
 They also offer clothing for more tame sailing and boating endeavors.
 Gill was one of the … Continue reading GLORES Partner Spotlight: Gill, Ultra-Technical Marine Clothing